May 14, 2026

 Willow.png

 • Personalization: Willow learns your codebase vocabulary, writing style, and corrections over time.
+Add a technical term, variable name, or function name to your custom dictionary once, and it sticks across every future session.
 The more you use it, the fewer edits you make.
-Tools like Wispr Flow and Apple's built-in voice dictation don't adapt to your writing the same way.
+Tools like Wispr Flow and Apple's built-in voice dictation have more limited adaptation to your project-specific vocabulary.

 FAQs